Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 The top K results will be retrieved based on the keyword text.

 Intuitively, no reranking will be performed even if a reranking method is specified.
 This means that if a user searches with only keywords and chooses fastText as the reranking method, the system will correct the reranking method to BM25 only (i.e. no reranking).

+## Team Member Contribution
+This amazing project cannot be put together without the contribution of each group member!
+The order below corresponds to the order in which we speak in our final presentation.

+Yonglin: Longformer, query expansion, keyword search
+Yun-jing: corpus-wide and topic-level data analysis
+Ruobin: Web UI, CSS styling
+Xiaoyu: Text bolding algorithm